ykalathiya-2/flask-container-vm/GITHUB_UPLOAD_INSTRUCTIONS.md

 2. Click the "+" icon in the top right corner
 3. Select "New repository"
 4. Fill in the repository details:
-   - **Repository name**: `cloud-architecture-exercise`
+   - **Repository name**: `flask-container-vm`
-   - **Description**: `A comprehensive cloud architecture and DevOps engineering project demonstrating modern containerization, CI/CD pipelines, and performance benchmarking`
+   - **Description**: `A comprehensive Flask application performance analysis project demonstrating modern containerization, CI/CD pipelines, and performance benchmarking between virtual machines and containers`
    - **Visibility**: Public (recommended) or Private
    - **Initialize**: Do NOT check "Add a README file" (we already have one)
    - **Add .gitignore**: None (we already have one)